CODIANC/CODIANC/README.md

 ### A Bit About Me

-- 🐈 I have two cats
+- 🐈 I have two Dog's
 - ☕ Not a coffee or tea person
-- 🚨 I like building things that are simple, useful, and easy to understand -
+- 🚨 I like building things that are simple, useful, and easy to understand